andreww5au/PaSD-client/README.md

-# PASD SMARTbox and FNDH API for the local MCCS
+# **PASD SMARTbox and FNDH API for the local MCCS**

+# Overview

+Each of the stations in SKA-Low will consist of 256 antennae distributed in a circle roughly 40m in diameter.
+Each of the 256 antennae is connected via coaxial cable to a nearby SMARTbox, located on the ground screen between the antennae.
+The SMARTbox delivers DC power over the coaxial cable to an LNA in the antenna, and converts the incoming RF from the antenna into an optical RF signal on an outgoing fibre.

+Each station will typically have 24 SMARTboxes in the field, and each SMARTbox has 12 antenna ports, making a total of 288 available inputs for antennae.
+Since there are only 256 antennae in a station, not all of the ports on each SMARTbox will necessarily be in use at any given time.
+The remainder are available as spares in case of faults.

+Each SMARTbox has an internal low-speed, low-power microcontroller to monitor temperatures, currents and voltages, and to switch antennae on and off as required.
+Power comes from a single &#39;Field Node Distribution Hub (FNDH) for the entire station.
+A low-speed (9600 bps) low-RFI communications link to the SMARTbox microcontroller is carried over the 48VDC power line.
+Each SMARTbox also has an infra-red port for local control and diagnostics, either in the lab for testing, or for a technician to use in the field.

+Each station has a Field Node Distribution Hub to provide power and communications for the SMARTboxes, and to act as a fibre aggregation point for the fibres carrying RF signals from the SMARTboxes to go back to the control building.
+The FNDH is powered from 240 VAC mains power, and has two 48VDC power supplies for the SMARTboxes, and a 5V power supply for the local microcontroller.

+The FNDH has 28 possible slots in which a &#39;Power and Data over Coax&#39; (PDoC) card can be installed, each providing a port to which a SMARTbox can be connected.
+Again, not all of the slots will have PDoC cards installed at any given time, and not all PDoC cards will be connected to a SMARTbox.
+The extra ports are provided for redundancy.

+A single fibre pair from the control building to the FNDH is connected to an ethernet-serial bridge (via a media converter), allowing the MCCS in the control building to send and receive data over the network to a given FNDH (with a unique IP address).
+The serial data from the ethernet-serial bridge is passed to the local microcontroller in the FNDH, and shared with all of the SMARTboxes via a multi-drop serial bus.
+When the MCCS sends data, every device on the shared bus (the FNDH microcontroller and all of the SMARTboxes in the station) receives it.

+The microcontroller in the FNDH monitors temperatures, voltages and currents in the FNDH, and allows the 28 possible output ports to be switched on and off.
+It does _NOT_ communicate with the SMARboxes at all.
+Instead, the SMARTboxes are controlled by the MCCS in the main building, talking to them directly via serial traffic over the shared serial bus.

+Like the SMARTboxes, the FNDH has an infra-red port, to allow a technician to do diagnostics in the field.

 ## Link layer

 As seen at the microcontroller in a SMARTbox or FNDH, the protocol is Modbus RTU, at 9600 bps, (8 bit, no parity), handshaking TBD.
-The FNDH has an ethernet (100baseT) to serial bridge, which accepts a TCP connection to port 5000 from any client (or UDP packets to port 5000), and translates traffic on the serial port to/from the network.
+For the prototype, the FNDH will have a media converter from fibre to 100baseT, and a commercial ethernet (100baseT) to serial bridge, which accepts a TCP connection to port 5000 from any client (or UDP packets to port 5000), and translates traffic on the serial port to/from the network.
+For the final version, the media converter and ethernet-serial bridge could be merged into a single custom-designed board.

 The local MCCS simply opens a TCP connection to the given IP address (depending on the station number, set via DIP switches in the FNDH) and sends and receives bytes in the Modbus RTU packet format.